Website & Event Policies

 - Our organization, or substantially all our organization’s assets, are merged or acquired by a third party, in which case your personal information may form part of the transferred or merged assets;

 - To provide anonymous statistical information about users of the Site and related usage information to reputable third parties;

-- We are using a third party service provider to provide services that involve data processing; or
+- We are using a third party service provider to provide Services that involve data processing, and such disclosure is related to the Services being provided (e.g., in connection with processing payment transactions); or

 - Where it is otherwise permitted by applicable law, or where we are required by law to do so.

 In some cases, such as on discussion boards, blogs or other public forums, any personal information you provide may become publicly available to employees of INTA member organizations and possibly the general public.
 Users should be aware that when they voluntarily disclose personal information on such discussion boards, blogs or other public forums (e.g. user name and email address as used in a signature line), that information can be collected and used by others and may result in unsolicited messages from other posters or parties.

 The personal information that we collect may be transferred to, and stored at, a destination outside of your country which may have less strict data protection laws when compared to those in your country.

 We take steps to ensure that the personal information that you provide is retained for only as long as it is necessary for the purpose for which it was collected.
 After this period it will be deleted or in some cases anonymized.
 We may also keep a record of correspondence with you (for example if you have made a complaint) for as long as is necessary to protect us from a legal claim.